MartinTheDoge/fdet-run-test/README.md

 # fDet by ByteSpirit
-Website application for fake-news detection using modified AlBERT AI. <br> This is an open-source repository and can be used by anyone and here's is a complete guide on how to do it
+Website application for fake-news detection using modified Roberta AI <br> This app was published under an open-source MIT license <br> Below is the complete guide on how to use it

 ## About us
 We are a group of 5 people that decided to battle the endless war against fake news. <br>